richardsheridan/trio-parallel/README.rst

 Motiviation
 -----------

+This project's aim is to use the lightest-weight, lowest-overhead, lowest latency method to achieve parallelism of arbitrary Python code, and make it natively async for Trio.
-Given that Python (and CPython in particular) has ongoing difficulties with CPU-bound work, this package provides :func:`trio_parallel.run_sync` to dispatch synchronous function execution to special subprocesses known as "Worker Processes".
+Given that Python (and CPython in particular) has ongoing difficulties parallelizing CPU-bound work in threads, this package provides :func:`trio_parallel.run_sync` to dispatch synchronous function execution to *subprocesses*.
+However, this project is not at all constrained by that, and will be considering subinterpreters, or any other avenue as they become available.

 By default, it will create as many workers as the system has CPUs (as reported by :func:`os.cpu_count`), allowing fair and truly parallel dispatch of CPU-bound work.
 As with Trio threads, these processes